Donald Trump: Real estate

-Starting in 1968, Trump was employed at Trump Management, his father's real estate company, which managed the middle-class apartment complexes Fred had built in Queens, Staten Island, and Brooklyn.
-His main tasks were collecting rent and making repairs for about five years.
-Captivated by its glamor and riches, Trump asked his father to expand to Manhattan where prices were higher, but his father was content in the outer boroughs.
-In 1971, he moved to Manhattan where he planned to move the business and commuted to his father's office.
-That year, his father made himself chairman and Trump president, overseeing 48 private corporations and 15 family partnerships.
+Starting in 1968, Trump was employed at Trump Management, his father's real estate company, which oversaw more than fourteen thousand middle-class apartments in complexes Fred had built in Queens, Staten Island, and Brooklyn.
+For about five years, he managed apartments, made repairs, and collected rent.
+Trump asked his father to expand to Manhattan, where prices were higher, but his father was content in the outer boroughs.
+In 1971, he moved to Manhattan, where he planned to relocate the business and commuted to his father's office.
+That year, his father made himself chairman and Trump president.
 Trump began using the Trump Organization as an umbrella for the corporate names of his father's businesses.